Effects of Hurricane Wilma in Florida: Collier County

 The peak of the storm surge in Collier County occurred when the eye of Wilma had already moved inland, with sustained winds in the area being only around 40 mi/h at the time.
 Wilma lashed the coast with storm surge ranging from 4 to 8 ft in height.
 Observed sustained winds peaked at 84 mph and gusts reached 102 mph, with both being measured at a pier in Naples.
 Nearly 170,000 households lost power, equivalent to approximately 94% of electrical customers in the county.
-The hurricane left at least seven deaths in the county, two due to heart-disease related complications, one by carbon monoxide poisoning due to improper use of a generator, one after a concrete piling fell on a man, one after a person was struck by a vehicle while removing debris along Interstate 75, one by a roof collapsed onto a woman, and another after an elderly man chose to climb down stairs – because a power outage would not allow operation of the elevator at the hotel he was staying at – but he fell and hit his head after missing a step.
+The hurricane left at least seven deaths in the county, two due to heart-disease related complications, one by carbon monoxide poisoning due to improper use of a generator, one after a concrete piling fell on a man, one after a person was struck by a vehicle while removing debris along Interstate 75, one by a roof collapsed onto a woman, and another after an elderly man chose attempted to climb down stairs because a power outage would not allow operation of the elevator at the hotel he was staying at.

-Wilma spawned one tornado in Collier County, an F1 tornado near Copeland that caused minor property damage, downed some large trees, and split an electrical pole in half.
+Wilma spawned one tornado in Collier County, an F1 tornado near Copeland that caused minor property damage, downed some large trees, and sliced an electrical pole in half.
 Out of the 170 traffic light signals in Collier County, 130 were destroyed.
 Throughout Collier County, Wilma damaged more than 16,000 businesses and homes.
 Approximately 5,000 buildings received damage to at least 20% of their structure, while 394 buildings suffered damage to at least 50% of their structure.
 Wilma destroyed 8 businesses and 2 homes.
 A total of 615 mobile homes – approximately 30% of mobile homes in County Collier experienced completion destruction – about one-third of which were located in Immokalee.
 The storm destroyed at least 50% of orange and grapefruit crops in the county, while a significant loss of sugarcane occurred in the Immokalee area.
-The county's stone crab trap industry also experienced significant effects, with thousands of nets being washed into the Gulf of Mexico.
+Thousands of nets for trapping crabs were washed into the Gulf of Mexico.
 Wilma caused about $1.2 billion in damage in Collier County.